collab-FVON/FVON-QCQA/README.md

 ---

 # FVON_QC
-Collection of manuals and scripts to assist in automated quality assurance and quality control for oceanographic data collected via fishing gear as a platform.
+Collection of manuals and scripts to assist in automated quality assurance and quality control for oceanographic subsurface profile data collected via fishing gear as a platform.
+These QC tests apply to both fixed and mobile gears.

 <br>